Neurodiagnostic Technologist Training Details

-Neurodiagnostic Technologists and EEG Technologists are in high demand throughout the United States.
+Neurodiagnostic technologists and EEG technologists are in high demand throughout the United States.
 Job growth is expected to be much faster than average over the next decade.
 Employment opportunities are available in a variety of settings including hospitals, clinics, sleep labs, and even medical sales companies that deal with NDT related technologies.
-Following completion of our NDT certificate program, graduates can find employment opportunities at physician's clinics, out-patient facilities, nursing homes, and hosptials.

 Certification / Registry Exam Eligibility

-NDT graduates will be eligible to take the registration examination for EEG technologists (Part I and Part II) offered by ABRET.
-Graduates who pass both parts will earn the R. EEG T. credential, and graduates who pass the EP exam will earn the R. EP T. credential.
+NDT graduates will be eligible to take the registration examination for EEG technologists offered by ABRET.
+Graduates who pass the exam will earn the R. EEG T. credential, and graduates who pass the EP exam will earn the R. EP T. credential.

 Eligibility requirements for the R. EEG T. credential are solely determined by ABRET, and are subject to change at any time.
 ABRET is an independent organization.
 AIMS does not guarantee certification/registry exam eligibility.